12 Things You Need To Do When Your ZJ Stalls

 .
 DO THIS FIRST!

 .
 The grounds for the charging system, PCM, and O2 sensors get corroded.
 Any of them can cause your ZJ to cough, die, or both.
 Don't just look at them with a curious glance.
-They corrode and gather oil/dirt where you can't see while assembled.
-Disconnect battery.
-Find three system grounds, take them apart and clean them
+They corrode and gather oil/dirt that you can't see while assembled.
+Disconnect the battery.
+Find three system grounds, take them apart, and clean them

 .
 Make them shiny.

 On the passenger side of the block, below the head, there are two studs with wires terminated.
 One shares a stud with the coil bracket

 and the other shares a stud with a wire bundle clamp at the dipstick tube

 .
 Take these nuts off, spray the area with brake cleaner, and use your steel brush to clean the stud, nut, washers, and all of the terminals.
 The PCM grounds at the forward stud.
 Then just outboard of the battery, there is a bolt in the fender where the battery grounds.
 Clean this one too.
 The alternator case grounds through the mounting bolts and mating surfaces on the engine.
 If you can't check it electrically, take the alternator off and clean the mating surfaces and bolts.
 If removing the alternator, you may also want to remove the alternator bracket since you may find the back of the bracket glazed/corroded.
 Iron plus aluminum = corrosion.
 NOTE: The locations specified above are for 97 with a 4.0 engine.
 Yours may have a slightly different configuration.
 The best bet is to take any stud you find apart and clean it as outlined above.
 If you have accurate location information for earlier models / different engines, please PM me, and I will make edits to include.
 I know the 93 4.0 PCM ground is at the battery terminal.
 Help me make a list.